-to particles in loops, but to all intermediate particles.
+parsel allows the specification of intermediate particles contributing to the process.
+It applies not only to particles in loops, but to all intermediate particles.
 The selections must be written between braces and different selections should be separated by commas (see example in Table 3, where two specific selections are given).
-Each specific selection contains four arguments: the first should either be avoid or keep, the second should correspond to a particle of the model,18 and the last two should be non-negative integer numbers such that the second is not smaller than the first.
+Each specific selection contains four arguments: the first should either be avoid or keep, the second should correspond to a particle of the model, and the last two should be non-negative integer numbers such that the second is not smaller than the first.
 We illustrate how it works by considering the example in Table 3: {avoid,Z,1,3} discards all the diagrams with number of Z propagators between 1 and 3, while {keep,e,1,1} keeps only diagrams with number of e propagators between 1 and 1 (i.e., exactly equal to 1).

-factor is a number, written in MATHEMATICA style that is to be factored out in the final calculations (more details on section 4.4.2).
+factor is a number, written in MATHEMATICA style that is to be factored out in the final calculations (more details on section 5.4.2).

-options allows all the QGRAF options, as well as a couple of specific option for FEYNMASTER ugauge, which performs the calculation in the unitary gauge, and noPVauto, which employs the option PaVeAutoReduce -> False in TID.19.
+options allows all the QGRAF options, as well as a couple of specific option for FEYNMASTER ugauge, which performs the calculation in the unitary gauge, and noPVauto, which employs the option PaVeAutoReduce -> False in TID..
 In Table 4, besides these, we present some of the QGRAF options; for each one, a brief description and the converse option are presented.